What measures has the EU taken in response to the Russian invasion of Ukraine?

 Cohesion’s Action for Refugees in Europe (CARE)

-In 2022, the €10 billion in recovery assistance available for cohesion and the territories of Europe (REACT-EU) could also be applied to address migration challenges.
-REACT-EU is a top-up to the member states’ cohesion policy for 2014-2020 and has the overarching goal of recovery from the COVID-19 crisis.
-Expenditure on specific actions for refuges has been eligible for assistance since 24 February 2022.
-Regulation (EU) 2022/613 was adopted on 12 April 2022.
-It increases the pre-financing member states can receive from REACT-EU resources by €3.4 billion in total.
+In 2022, the €10 billion in recovery assistance (REACT-EU) could also be applied to address migration challenges and the pre-financing member states can receive from REACT-EU resources was increased by €3.4 billion in total.

-Regulation 2022/2039 was adopted on 19 October 2022 to increase flexibility to address the consequences of the military aggression of the Russian Federation (Flexible Assistance for Territories; FAST-CARE).
-FAST-CARE offers member states greater flexibility in cohesion policy, in part by increasing pre-financing by €3.5 billion.
+The FAST-CARE Regulation (October 2022) offers member states greater flexibility in cohesion policy, in part by increasing pre-financing by €3.5 billion.

 More information: